Random bleach attack: Woman's face burned at subway station in Chelsea

 Surveillance video shows the suspect was carrying the bleach in a water bottle.

-She was wearing a black coat and some very distinctive black stripped socks.
+She was wearing a black coat and some very distinctive black striped socks.

 If you recognize the suspect in the surveillance video, call the NYPD's Crime Stoppers Hotline at 1-800-577-TIPS (8477) or for Spanish, 1-888-57-PISTA (74782).